SantiGarlot/gitTraining/Readme.md

-# gitTraining
+# ItBootcamp Frontend Mercadolibre
-# gitTraining
+Git and Github class
-# gitTraining
+# About
-Template text from console and vim...
+This repository is meant for testing and bootcamp files versioning.